Kan. man who fatally hurt baby, then played video games sentenced - NewsBreak

 Kan. man who fatally hurt baby, then played video games sentenced

 WICHITA, Kan.
-(AP) — A Kansas father who reportedly played video games after fatally injuring one of his twin infant children has been sentenced to more than 26...greatbendpost.com
+(AP) — A Kansas father who reportedly played video games after fatally injuring one of his twin infant children has been sentenced to more than 26...hutchpost.com

 WICHITA, Kan.
-(AP) — A Kansas father who reportedly played video games after fatally injuring one of his twin infant children has been sentenced to more than 26...greatbendpost.com
+(AP) — A Kansas father who reportedly played video games after fatally injuring one of his twin infant children has been sentenced to more than 26...hutchpost.com

 Comments / 1